georgedashen/DualNetGO/README.md

 # DualNetGO
 DualNetGO: A Dual Network Model for Protein Function Prediction via Effective Feature Selection

-This work is published on Bioinformatics [DualNetGO](https://doi.org/10.1093/bioinformatics/btae437)
+This work is published on Bioinformatics [Zhuoyang Chen, Qiong Luo, DualNetGO: a dual network model for protein function prediction via effective feature selection, Bioinformatics, Volume 40, Issue 7, July 2024, btae437, https://doi.org/10.1093/bioinformatics/btae437](https://doi.org/10.1093/bioinformatics/btae437)

 Here we provide the codes, some of the processed data, and important results of the DualNetGO paper.
 DualNetGO is comprised of two components: a **graph encoder** for extracting graph information or generating graph embeddings, and a **predictor** for predicting protein functions.